Ahmed Rilwan

 Ahmed Rilwan Abdulla (އަހުމަދު ރިލްވާން ޢަބްދުﷲ; 18 January 1986 – 8 August 2014) was a Maldivian journalist, reporter and blogger who was abducted and killed in 2014.
 His disappearance received international recognition and sparked protests.

 Early life and education

-Ahmed Rilwan Abdulla was born on 18 January 1986 to Aminath Easa and Abdulla Moosa.
-He was born in Maafannu, Malé.
-He started his Preschool in Maafannu Madharsa and then later studied at Thaajuddeen School.
+Ahmed Rilwan Abdulla was born in Maafannu, Malé on 18 January 1986 to Aminath Easa and Abdulla Moosa.
+He started his Preschool in Maafannu Madharsa and later studied at Thaajuddeen School.
 He started his higher education in the Maldives College for Higher Education (now known as Maldives National University) in Foundation courses, different Information and Technology courses.
-He later did Communications and journalism as well as his English literature degree at the University of Mysore.
+He later studied Communications and journalism and received his English literature degree at the University of Mysore.

 Career

 Rilwan was a journalist working for Minivan News.
-Prior to his disappearance, Rilwan had been regularly receiving death threats from gangs and religious extremists for advocating religious tolerance and an open critic of government policy and radical Islam.
+Prior to his disappearance, Rilwan had frequently received death threats from gangs and religious extremists for advocating religious tolerance and for being an open critic of government policy and radical Islam.